lucigrigo/University/README.md

-# University work - Faculty of Automatic Controls and Computers, Politehnica University, Bucharest
+# University work

+from Faculty of Automatic Controls and Computers, Politehnica University, Bucharest

 Made for easy back-up and presentation purposes (constantly updated).